 Areas of Expertise

-Prior to becoming a filmmaker, Seavey had a career in politics from 1972 until 1980.
+Prior to becoming a non-fiction storyteller, Seavey had a career in politics from 1972 until 1980.
 She served on the Missouri campaign staff for the presidential campaigns of George McGovern and Morris Udall and for the senatorial campaign for Thomas Eagleton (D-MO).
 Seavey moved to Washington and served as foreign and military policy advisor to Congresswoman Patricia Schroeder (D-CO) and in 1979 became a political appointee in the Office of the Secretary of Defense during the Carter Administration.

 B.A.
 Washington University in St. Louis, 1978, History and French Literature

-M.A.
-George Washington University, 1991, American History
+M.S.
+George Washington University, 1991, American History.

 “Surveillance and Subversion of Student Activists 1967-1970: Showdown in St. Louis,” in Left in the Midwest, University of Missouri Press, forthcoming Fall 2021

 “Founding SILVERDOCS: AFI/Discovery Channel Documentary Film Festival” in So You Wanna Start a Film Festival.
 Jon Gann.
 (2016).
 ReelPlan Press.

 “Mentoring the Next Generation of Filmmakers” in The Documentary Film Maker’s Handbook.
 Genevieve Jolliffe and Andrew Zinnes, Eds.
 (2006).
 Continuum Books.